Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ### 1970s

-Computers gradually spread from science calculations to business assistance, and robotics delivered funny androids.
+Computers gradually spread from science calculations to business (with a much greater audience), and robotics delivered funny androids.

-In chess, with its intellectual aura, experimental (not for cheat) computer programs could give winning hints that grandmasters couldn't discern and had attributed to the abrupt progress of their inferior opponents.<sup>:game_die:</sup>
+In chess, with its intellectual aura, computer programs (not for cheat but experiment) could give winning hints that grandmasters couldn't discern and had attributed to the abrupt progress of their inferior opponents.<sup>:game_die:</sup>

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:game_die:</sup> <sub>It's AlphaGo in 2023 for another strategy board, since a computer could defeat a chess WM in 1997.</sub>

 ### Late 1980s - early 1990s

 PCs have become a mass factor at work and home.
-Thousands of enthusiasts, fascinated by the might and ease of programming, along with top-level engineers, which one could hire then for symbolic rates, tried to reanimate AI.
+Thousands of enthusiasts, fascinated by the might and ease of programming, along with top engineers, which one could hire then for symbolic rates, tried to reanimate AI.

 A side-effect of that kick was the emergence of pseudo-sciences like _the theory of inventive problem-solving_.

 ### 2023

 And here we are, when "_there will be no (human) programmers in five years_" (*Emad Mostaque*, CEO of Stability AI, 2023).
+No fear, thanks to AI "you'll have universal high income" (Musk again, 03/Nov).

 ... ⌛ SO, LET'S RECAP AFTER FIVE YEARS :microscope:...